 And then there is this:

-I get constant feedback from artists who tell me that they have spent huge amounts of time and money growing their social media followings yet they STILL report that they can’t figure out how to monetize.
+I get constant feedback from artists who tell me that they have spent vast amounts of time and money growing their social media followings, yet they STILL report that they can’t figure out how to monetize.

 Understanding “Lead Nurturing” Is Crucial

 Imagine you’ve just met a new friend.
 You’re eager to connect with them, to learn more, hang out a bit, but all of a sudden they go silent.
 Or start acting totally different than they did in person.
 Immediately, you become less interested.
-Email lists are the same, which is why you want to have an action plan for when people first come to your list.
+Email lists are the same, so you want an action plan for when people first come to your list.

 The big picture is you want to take your fans on the journey through your Three Communities from Ambient (not yet on your list), to Engaged (On the list but maybe not yet really engaged), to Super (Fans who buy from you and support you!).